rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 resource_manager_cpu_allocation      integer     8
 ````

 With 2 simple steps, the minimum resource is set.
-If you need to set instance Caging, you can set CPU\_COUNT at the PDB level as well.
+If you need to set Instance Caging, you can set CPU\_COUNT at the PDB level as well.

 By default, CPU\_MIN\_COUNT = CPU\_COUNT, If sum(CPU\_MIN\_COUNT) <= CDBs CPU\_COUNT, then each PDB is guaranteed CPU\_MIN\_COUNT CPUs

 To test this let us run some high CPU workload in PDB5.
 You will observe that the CPU utilization on the system will be 100%.
 Next when we put the same workload into PDB1, where CPU\_MIN\_COUNT=CPU\_COUNT=8, we will observe that PDB1 will capture a greater percent of CPU.

-Note that the workload script is single threaded and has a default of 4 threads.
+Note that the workload script is single threaded and has a default of 8 threads.
 If you are testing this on servers with more cpus, you can increase the thread_count.
 ````
 <copy>alter session set container=PDB5;
 @/home/oracle/labs/multitenant/cpu_test.sql </copy>